jtackaberry/do-snapshot/README.md

 ## DigitalOcean API Token
 First, fetch a [personal access token](https://www.digitalocean.com/docs/api/create-personal-access-token/).

-You can pass this token to do-snapshot.py on the command line, but if you do that, the token (which is equivalent to a password) is visible in `ps` output.
-So it's recommended instead to pass a filename containing the token as the argument, or export it with the `DO_TOKEN` environment variable.
+You can pass this token to do-snapshot.py directly on the command line, but if you do that, the token (which is equivalent to a password) is visible in `ps` output.
+So it's recommended instead to pass a filename containing the token as the argument.

+Or you can export it with the `DO_TOKEN` environment variable.

 On proper operating systems: